Kenya Tuko na Stress — Let Me Talk to Myself in Peace

 She was sharply dressed-minimal makeup, perfectly done sisterlocks, glasses completing the corporate slay.

 Meanwhile, me?
-In brown boots and a pink fleece jacket.
+In brown boots and a pink fleece jacket...sun shining๐ŸŒž

-In my defence, I left the house early and it was kind of drizzly.
-Still.
+In my defence, I left the house early and it was kind of drizzly, but still, who looks like that?

-She glances at my account briefly and breaks it to me: I don’t qualify for a loan. 😔
+She glances at my account briefly and breaks it to me that i don’t qualify for a loan๐Ÿ˜”

 I say it with a laugh but I meant every word.